2sic/2sxc-docs/2sxc Docs Generator/net-code/features/index.md

 ## What you Need To Know

-1. The API lies in the namespace `ToSic.Eav.Configuration`
+1. The (new) API lies in the namespace `ToSic.Sxc.Services` - see [](xref:ToSic.Sxc.Services.IFeaturesService)
-1. The `Features` object is static, so you don't need to create it, just use the commands on it
+1. The `IFeaturesService` will do the checks for you
 1. ATM the public API has the following commands
-    1. `Enabled(Guid featureId)` which checks if a feature is enabled
+    1. `Enabled(string nameId)` which checks if a feature is enabled based on the name
-    1. `Enabled(IEnumerable<Guid> featureIds)` which checks if multiple features are enabled
-    1. `EnabledOrException(IEnumerable<Guid> featIds, string message, out FeaturesDisabledException)` which will check and give you an error object back, which you can either throw or show the message of (like in the example above)
+    1. `Enabled(string nameId, nameId)` use with more parameters
+    1. `Enabled(string nameId, nameId, nameId, ...)` use with as many parameters a you want
+    1. `Enabled(string[] nameIds)` use with string-array

-## Finding Feature GUIDs
+## Finding Feature NameIds and GUIDs

-At the moment there is no catalog of feature GUIDs yet, and sometimes you may actually create your own.
-So for now you'll mainly need this for features of 2sxc / eav, and you can simply look them up in the code, or see them in the [features management](https://2sxc.org/en/blog/post/new-features-management-in-2sxc-9-30) of the installation you're developing on.

-_Warning: there are constants in the EAV code which have these feature GUIDs, but do not use them, as they will be moved to other places in the code at a later time_
+As of v13 we always recommend using the NameIds since they are easier to read.
+These features are currently managed:

+1. `PasteImageFromClipboard` - enables paste image from clipboard in the TinyMCE editor
+1. `WysiwygPasteFormatted` - enables paste formatted text in the TinyMCE editor
+1. `PublicEditForm` - enables the form to open up for non-editors (to use as input dialogs) - security will still be checked based on config, so it's safe
+1. `PublicUploadFiles` - allows public (non-editors) to upload files (types will still be checked), so it's safe
+1. `SaveInAdamApi` - enables the `SaveInAdam` API in the WebAPIs
+1. `PermissionCheckUsers` - enables you to set permissions for specific users (by default you can only set by standard roles like Admin, etc.)
+1. `PermissionCheckGroups` - enables you to set permissions for specific groups (by default you can only set by standard roles like Admin, etc.)
+1. `WebFarmCache` - enables the [enterprise WebFarmCache](https://2sxc.org/en/web-farm-cache) (requires a license)

 ## Read also